-Many seniors have misconceptions on the differences between Medicare and Medicaid eligibility benefits.
+Many seniors have misconceptions about the differences between Medicare and Medicaid eligibility benefits.

 Of course, meet with an attorney and that attorney can help you decide what documents you will need to make sure that your wishes are carried out after your death, such as a last will and testament or trust.
 Third, meet with your financial advisor to determine what investments will give your beneficiaries the best tax benefits and make sure that you have enough Life Insurance to pay for your burial expenses.

 Finally, you need to make sure that you have enough assets to avoid running out of money.
 Once you run out of money, you run out of options.
-One needs to meet with an elder law attorney, like myself, to make sure that your assets are properly placed to avoid running out of money if you need long term care either at home or in a nursing home.
+One needs to meet with an elder law attorney, like myself, to make sure that your assets are properly placed to avoid running out of money if one needs long-term care either at home or in a nursing home.

-In a nursing home, Medicare will cover the first 20 days 100% and then the next 80 days at 80% if you continue to improve medically.
-After the first 100 days no matter how much improvement you make, Medicare will stop paying and you must either move out or find some other way to pay.
+In a nursing home, Medicare will cover the first 20 days at 100% and then the next 80 days at 80% if you continue to improve medically.
+After the first 100 days, no matter how much improvement you make, Medicare will stop paying, and you must either move out or find some other way to pay.

 In my opinion, there are five ways to pay for nursing home costs: